 When luscious local strawberries are in season, I try to use them in all kinds of dishes.
 While strawberry ice cream is always a hit around here, I do use them in some more nutritious dishes too, like green salads.
-This Strawberry Basil Salad with Orange Poppyseed Dressing packs both flavour and nutrition, so you can go ahead and have a double scoop of that ice cream for dessert!
+This Strawberry Basil Salad with Orange Poppyseed Dressing, originally developed in 2017, packs both flavour and nutrition, so you can go ahead and have a double scoop of that ice cream for dessert!

 Well, I mulled over how I would make that salad for weeks.
 Time went by with a full summer agenda of travel (yay!), work (oh well), and lots of time with my Little Misses (loving fun!), not to mention an unshakable cold that went on for six weeks.
 By the time I was ready to work on my version of the salad Tracy requested, it was well into fall and I thought I’d missed the opportunity to use fresh local strawberries.
 I tend to avoid buying imported fresh strawberries and instead rely on frozen berries when the season is done here in my area.